jrcala7/ComplexSystems_PreyPredetor/README.md

 For educational use.
 No external datasets or libraries were used.

-The model's idea was inspired by Wolf Sheep Predation Model and feeding frenzy game, where the user plays as the prey which eats until it can be the predator.
+The model's idea was inspired by Wolf Sheep Predation Model and feeding frenzy game.

 Created by: